How NOT to Smother a New College Roommate

 Surely you and your new college roommate do not have many classes in common.
 If this is the case, keep an eye out for classmates you may get along with so you can walk to class together.
 If making eye contact and smiling at classmates does not work, ask around your dorm floor to find out if any class schedules match yours.

-In fact, you might consider inviting others from your dorm floor to dinner instead of only going with your roommate every night.
-It is nice to have someone to sit with in the dining hall, but it is even better to have a few friends to sit with!
+In fact, you consider inviting others from your dorm floor to dinner instead of only going with your roommate every night.
+It’s obviously to your benefit to know multiple people on your floor!

 In addition, if you go to social gatherings with your new roommate, avoid standing in a corner gossiping with him or her.
-This kind of behavior may scare off other potential new friends since it can be intimidating.
+This kind of behavior can appear closed-off, and deter others from approaching you.
 Instead, get social at gatherings and make the rounds alone, saying hi to people who look friendly.

 Take a Hint from Your Roommate